Tuttotorna/lon-mirror/README.md

 Implications:

-Different perceptual codings (e.g. color perception) cannot be decided structurally
+Different perceptual codings (e.g. color perception) are undecidable structurally

 Shared language does not imply shared internal representation

 Observation does not collapse states; projection does

-SI formalizes the limit of comparability, not uncertainty.
+SI formalizes a limit of comparability, not uncertainty.

 Implementation:
 omnia/meta/structural_indistinguishability.py